Serious Commitment

 Channels

 Accepting exposure to risks (L5S) will dominate over anticipated potentials (L5P), because if the risks cannot be tolerated, willingness rapidly diminishes.
-So the L5S Centre is dominant and placed on the right side of the Tree and a channel between these two is necessary.
+So the L5S Centre is dominant and placed on the right side of the Tree diagram.

+These two Centres affect each other.
 Risks are only tolerable if you expect sufficient gains or assume losses can be limited.
-Similarly when you seek gains you expect that some risk is involved and must be tolerated.
+Similarly when you seek gains you understand that some risk is involved and must be tolerated.

 L5S L5P is provisionally labeled Expectation